LukaszWatroba/v-button/README.md

 # AngularJS pressable button with a busy indicator

-AngularJS directive inspired by Google material design allowing you to create buttons with a nice ripple effect and "busy" indicator.
+AngularJS directives allowing you to create buttons with a nice ripple effect and "busy" indicator.
+Inspired by Google material design.

 ## Demos